r59q/r59q/README.md

 <hline>

 ### Currently working on
-At the moment I'm working on a app, learning React-Native, a web application concerning citizen engagement and a reasearch project regarding machine-learning and micro:bit software, which is soon to be open-sourced.
+At the moment I'm working on a app, learning React-Native, a web application concerning citizen engagement and a research project regarding machine-learning and micro:bit software, which is soon to be open-sourced.